Engin-Boot/no-oggy-in-cs-Rajnandini72/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.

 ## Method

-See the no_oggy.cs
+Use the RemoveAll() method with Lamda function.